mdiener/grace/README.md

 Install
 -------

-To install **Grace**, pull it from github create an alias for the respective executable in your shell rc file.
-You will need the libsass library to use **Grace**.
-For now it will most likely only work on Linux (Debian, mostly) distributions.
-Mac users should be able to use it, but I am not sure what errors you might encounter.
-So far it will not work on Windows, however, I do plan to support all three platforms in the future.
+To install **Grace** get it from pypi with _pip install grace --user_.
+You may need to add _~/.local/bin_ to your PATH in order to use grace easily.
+You can also use _easy_install grace_ but pip is definitely preferred.

 Setup
 -----